ntrocado/freesound/README.md

 (oauth2-get-tokens <code>)
 ```

-Done.
-This function will also return two values: the access token used for all OAuth2 resources, and a refresh token.
+This function stores the oauth2 token in `*oauth2-access-token*`, which will be used in further API calls.
+It will also return two values: the access token itself and a refresh token.
 If you save the refresh token you can spare yourself (or the user of your app) the full authorization process, by using `(oauth2-get-tokens <refresh token> :refresh t)` each time the authorization times out, which it does after 24 hours.

 ## Documentation